AWS

 dbt (Data Build Tool) is used here to transform your raw AWS data into structured tables.
 These tables are then ready to be consumed by visualization tools for easier data interpretation and analysis.
 This process is fully customizable, allowing you to tailor the transformations to fit your specific AWS configuration and requirements.

-To simplify data transformations, CloudQuery provides several pre-built DBT projects, including security and compliance frameworks like PCI_DSS, CIS, and Foundational Security Best Practices.
+To simplify data transformations, CloudQuery provides several pre-built dbt projects, including security and compliance frameworks like PCI_DSS, CIS, and Foundational Security Best Practices.
 But for this tutorial, you will be using our prebuilt AWS Asset Inventory transformation.
-Here’s how you set up your DBT Transformations:
+Here’s how you set up your dbt Transformations:

 Go to the AWS Asset Inventory pack, and download and extract the contents into your project folder.